 Most people prune the dragon fruits after they have set fruits.
 This is usually the fall season.
 Depending on where you are located, this can be November or May.

-Leaving 1-2 branches for one main branch is good, but 5 or 6 of them may be a little too much.
+Leaving 1-2 smaller branches for one main branch is good, but 5 or 6 of them may be a little too much.
 Some growers get little fruit yields when leaving too many branches for one mama to carry.

 Share or pin this post!